oSoWoSo/vbm/README.md

 ### Changed name from vpm to vbm

-# vbm - An XBPS package management helper for vb-linux and VoidLinux
+# vbm - An XBPS package management helper for vb aka Void GNU/Linux
 version 1.4.1

 `vbm` is a simple to use, daily-driver enhancement to the awesome XBPS (X Binary